towersvault/shinpokered/README.md

 - Trainer Green (named Seiga) can be battled next to the ss anne dock truck after beating the elite 4
 - Mind battle with future Trainer RED after beating the elite 4 via the new girl outside Bill's villa
   - Must have beaten Oak, Fuji, Silph Chief, and Green (the order doesn't matter)
-  - After winning, must re-defeat the four extra trainers before you can challenge again.
+  - After winning, must re-defeat the four extra trainers before you can challenge again
-  - A win will respawn Mewtwo and the legendary birds
+  - A win will respawn Mewtwo, the legendary birds, and allow Mew to be found again

 #Tricks and Secrets